oliver-schoendorn/react-date-time-range-picker/README.md

 ### Importing Stylesheets

-If your project is using webpacks style-loader or similar, the simplest way to include the styles is to `import '@oliver-schoendorn/react-date-time-range-picker/dist/date-time-range-picker.production.min.css'`.
+If your project is using webpacks style-loader or similar, the simplest way to include the styles is to `import '@oliver-schoendorn/react-date-time-range-picker/dist/cjs/date-time-range-picker.min.css'`.

-Alternatively you could copy the `date-time-range-picker.production.min.css` file to your public folder and include it in your header or where ever you would like to.
+Alternatively you could copy the `date-time-range-picker.min.css` file to your public folder and include it in your header or where ever you would like to.

 In case you are using SASS, you could also
-`@import '~@oliver-schoendorn/react-date-time-range-picker/dist/DateTimeRangePicker.scss` the styles.
+`@import '~@oliver-schoendorn/react-date-time-range-picker/dist/esm/Styles/DateTimeRangePicker.scss` the styles.
 This way you can overwrite a few [variables](./src/Styles/_Variables.scss) as well.

 ## Advanced usage (controlled)